elstondsouza/Elstons-blog/content/blog/covid3d.md

 ---
-title: "Exploring the structural distribution using COVID3D"
+title: "Exploring the structural distribution of SARS-CoV2 mutations using COVID3D"
 date: 2020-06-30T00:45:28+11:00
 ---